owncloud/ocis/docs/services/userlog/_index.md

   -   `redis`: Stores data in a configured redis cluster.
   -   `etcd`: Stores data in a configured etcd cluster.
   -   `nats-js`: Stores data using key-value-store feature of [nats jetstream](https://docs.nats.io/nats-concepts/jetstream/key-value-store)
   -   `noop`: Stores nothing.
 Useful for testing.
-Not recommended in productive enviroments.
+Not recommended in production environments.

 1. Note that in-memory stores are by nature not reboot persistent.
 2. Though usually not necessary, a database name and a database table can be configured for event stores if the event store supports this.
-Generally not applicapable for stores of type `in-memory`.
+Generally not applicable for stores of type `in-memory`.
 These settings are blank by default which means that the standard settings of the configured store applies.
 3. The userlog service can be scaled if not using `in-memory` stores and the stores are configured identically over all instances.

 ## Configuring